-Navigating on the open water on a dark night is very hard, especially if you don't have any light.
+Navigating on the open water on a dark night is very hard, especially if you don't have any boat driving lights.
 The only navigation lights that are required by law are those that light up your boat so other boats can see you.
 There are no laws requiring boats to be able to light up other objects, only to illuminate themselves.

-The biggest mis-conception about finding the best boat lights for night time driving is that you can take the headlight or light bar off a car or truck and use it on a boat.
+The biggest misconception about finding the best boat headlights for nighttime driving is that you can take the headlight or light bar off a car or truck and use it on a boat.
 It seems simple - but it won't actually work very well.
 Illuminating the open water is a far different animal than illuminating land.
 The good news - you're in the right place to learn what to look for in finding the best boat driving lights and headlights.

 Table of Contents